Skip to main content

 For more information about the Budget tool, see the Budget landing page.

-Budget Modifications
+Budget Changes

-The Budget Modification column allows you to reallocate funds on your budget to transfer money between Budget line items.
+The Budget Changes column allows you to reallocate funds on your budget to transfer money between Budget line items.
 For example, if you have cost savings related to one budget code because it came in under budget, but expect another budget code to come in over budget, you can pull funds from the former budget code and add it to the latter as a contingency.
-Since budget modifications only appear on the Budget tool, external team members or vendors will not see your internal budget adjustments.
+Since budget changes only appear on the Budget tool, external team members or vendors will not see your internal budget adjustments.
 However, it will give you a better method for strategically balancing budget line items throughout the course of construction to make sure you stay under budget.

 For more information about the Budget tool, see the Budget landing page.